15 White Birds You Must See – Identification & Facts!

 • Habitat: Grasslands, wetlands in Europe, Africa.

-• Excellent fish and amphibian hunter.
+• Features: Migratory behavior, traveling long distances, Associated with folklore and myths, Excellent fish and amphibian hunter.

 • Diet: Frogs, fish, insects, mammals.